-Beyond the core, each student must complete 12 credit hours of elective courses related to his or her selected area of concentration and agreed upon by his or her advisor.
+Beyond the core, each student must complete at least 3 elective courses for a total of at least 9 credit hours related to his or her selected area of concentration and agreed upon by his or her advisor.
 Elective courses should support the student's proposed capstone requirement within either the research or professional track, as described below.
-The capstone requirement is a minimum of 6 hours of thesis or professional project hours, thus requiring a total of 18 additional hours (of elective and thesis/project hours) in the program beyond the core requirement, for a total of 36 hours.
-Given that a full-time load is 9 hours per semester, this requirement is based on the expectation that full-time students will complete their program in two years.